- Brand name

 Taking SERTRA with, or within 14 days of stopping a MAOI may cause a serious reaction with a sudden increase in body temperature, extremely high blood pressure and convulsions.

-- other medicines for depression, panic disorder, social anxiety disorder or obsessive illnesses (e.g. Prothiaden, Pertofran, Prozac, Aropax, Luvox, Cipramil, Efexor, Zoloft)
+- other medicines for depression, panic disorder, social anxiety disorder or obsessive illnesses (e.g. Prothiaden, Prozac, Aropax, Luvox, Cipramil, Efexor XR, Xydep)

-- other medicine for PMDD (e.g. Prozac, Lovan, Zoloft)
+- other medicines for PMDD (e.g. Prozac, Lovan, Xydep)

-- clozapine, (e.g. Clozaril) a medicine used to treat schizophrenia
+- medicines for treating psychotic illness such as clozapine (e.g. Clozaril) which is used to treat schizophrenia

 - warfarin (e.g. Marevan, Coumadin) or other medicines that stop the blood from clotting